 Gaviscon range of products is probably the most known brand of antacids in the UK.
-However, several alternative products and drugs can help with symptoms of heartburn and indigestion.
+However, several alternative products and drugs can help with heartburn symptoms and indigestion.

-Today I will review the 16 best Gaviscon alternative products and medicines.
-I will briefly discuss what Gaviscon is to understand alternative treatments better.
+Today We are reviewing the 16 best Gaviscon alternative products and medicines.
+We will briefly discuss what Gaviscon is to understand alternative treatments better.

 Gaviscon is a brand of products commonly referred to as 'antacids' used to manage acid reflux, also known as heartburn and indigestion.
 Heartburn happens when acid escapes from the stomach back to the esophagus (a long tube that connects the mouth and stomach), causing the following symptoms commonly: